civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

     The installer in 4.7 does not assume that the content-dir is wp-content.
 It probably is, but can be renamed/moved as detailed [here](https://codex.wordpress.org/Editing_wp-config.php#Moving_wp-content_folder)

-Copy this file to a location outside your Joomla project.
+Copy this file to a location outside your Wordpress project.
 You will need to restore it after upgrading.

 * Also, if you are using the `<wordpress_root>/wp-content/plugins/civicrm/civicrm/settings_location.php` file in your implementation, make a copy of this as well.